microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/kubeadm/kubeadm_azure_mssql_mi_arm_template/_index.md

   - _`deployBastion`_ - Choice (true | false) to deploy Azure Bastion or not to connect to the client VM.
   - _`bastionHostName`_ - Azure Bastion host name.

-- You will also need to get the Azure Custom Location Resource Provider ([RP](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types)) Object ID (OID) and export it as an environment variable:
+- You will also need to get the Azure Custom Location Resource Provider (RP) Object ID (OID) and export it as an environment variable.
+This is required to enable [Custom Location](https://learn.microsoft.com/azure/azure-arc/platform/conceptual-custom-locations) on your cluster.

   > **NOTE: You need permissions to list all the service principals.**
   #### Option 1: Bash